ivfomenko/unsplashapp/README.md

 - Dependencies Holder/Injector.
 For more info about [DI](https://en.wikipedia.org/wiki/Dependency_injection "DI")

 ##### Flow
 All Views and their support files should be places in this folder.
 Each View must have their own folder, which contains all it's support files, like Builder, ViewModel, Router and others.
-This folder must have the same name as placed into it ViewController.
+This folder must have the same name as placed into it's View.

 ##### Network
 Folder contains 3 main sub-folders: